Illinois Deer Season and Hunting Information and Regulations

 *Most of the actual hunting seasons in Illinois are by lottery.
 There are specific regulations and restrictions for each season so please be sure to investigate thoroughly on the Illinois Department of Natural Resources Waterfowl Hunting page.

-Per usual in Illinois make sure to check specific region and details on the Department of Natural Resources page before starting your hunt!
+Per usual in Illinois make sure to check specific regions and details on the Department of Natural Resources page before starting your hunt!

 Smaller and Furbearer Game Seasons